Parameters: Python (PICMI)

 parallelio (bool, optional) – If set to True, particle diagnostics are dumped in parallel

-name (string, optional) – Sets the base name for the diagnostic output files
+name – Sets the base name for the diagnostic output files

 See Input Parameters for more information.